kashifali554/Project-0-RacingGame/README.md

 Third push comment:
 I have changed the whole game logic, I was thinking to GET the col-md-1 as an array and use for or forEach loop to itriate through the col-md-1 array but it gives back the object.
 So, I am trying to create animation logic.
 Just only one row, and GETing player1 class via jquery and moving player1 div class.
 Next, Define the wining function and countdown function.

+Fourth comment:
+Added the rest butoon and fixed some padding issues.
+Also Fixed the width of screen but rockets (img) are still going outside the screen.